-Bead Lake Trail is a 10.4 mile moderately trafficked out and back trail located near Newport, WA that features a lake and is good for all skill levels.
+Bead Lake Trail is a 10.4 mile moderately trafficked out and back trail located near Newport, Washington that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash